What projects will WFN fund?

-- Sustainable – Applications that give evidence that the project can become self-supporting or be able to levy further funds over time will be given priority over projects that are likely to fail once immediate funds have expired.
+- Sustainable – Applications which give evidence that the project can become self-supporting or be able to levy further funds over time will be given priority over projects that are likely to fail once immediate funds have expired.
 The applicant should intend to devote a considerable period of time to the project, and set the project up in such a way that it can have a sustained future and can carry on functioning usefully should the team leader move on.
 Projects that aim to create long-term conservation benefits will be given priority over projects whose effects are likely to be short-term.

-- The ability to manage funds appropriately – as demonstrated by historical financial documents and audited accounts.
+- The ability to manage funds appropriately – As demonstrated by historical financial documents and audited accounts.

 What are the eligibility requirements for referees?